open-runtimes/open-runtimes/runtimes/dart-2.12/README.md

 - To handle dependencies, you need to have `pubspec.yaml` file.
 Dependencies will be automatically cached and installed, so you don't need to include any dependencies folders in your function.

 - The default entrypoint is `main.dart`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_KEY` environment variable, for instance, `INTERNAL_RUNTIME_KEY=src/app.dart`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.dart`.

 ## Authors